-Novello Theatre Seating Tips
+Novello Theatre Seating Guide

 The Novello Theatre dates back to 1905 where it opened as the Waldorf Theatre.
 Built as a twin to the Aldwych Theatre, the venue bookends the famous Aldwych on the south side.
 Throughout the 20th century the theatre was known as the Strand Theatre, until it was renamed in 2005 to honour musician Ivor Novello who lived in the flat above.
 Throughout the past decade the theatre has been home to the RSC’s London season, as well as a number of musical flops.